jtydhr88/sd-3dmodel-loader/README.md

 ## My other extension for Stable diffusion webui
 - [Canvas Editor](https://github.com/jtydhr88/sd-canvas-editor) A custom extension for AUTOMATIC1111/stable-diffusion-webui that integrated a full capability canvas editor which you can use layer, text, image, elements and so on, then send to ControlNet, basing on Polotno.
 - [StableStudio Adapter](https://github.com/jtydhr88/sd-webui-StableStudio) A custom extension for AUTOMATIC1111/stable-diffusion-webui to extend rest APIs to do some local operations, using in StableStudio.
+- [Txt/Img to 3D Model](https://github.com/jtydhr88/sd-webui-txt-img-to-3d-model) A custom extension for sd-webui that allow you to generate 3D model from txt or image, basing on OpenAI Shap-E.